qzcmask/m-vue-tpl/README.md

 ## m-vue-tpl
-'m-vue-tpl' is a command line to generate vue project structure automatically.
+`m-vue-tpl` is a command line to generate vue project structure automatically.

 ## Usages